FIN-025: Internal Investment Program for University UnitsDate: 08/21/2009 Status: Final

 Minimum Average Balance Requirements:

-For the short-term pool, the minimum average balance requirement represents the minimum average daily balance required during a calendar quarter.
+For the short-term pool, the minimum average balance requirement represents the minimum average quarter-end balance required during a calendar quarter.
 Investors in the ST Pool are permitted to move money into and out of any ST Pool investment account provided the minimum average balance is maintained.

-For the intermediate-term pool, the minimum average balance requirement represents the minimum average daily balance required during a calendar quarter.
+For the intermediate-term pool, the minimum average balance requirement represents the minimum average quarter-end balance required during a calendar quarter.
 Investors in this pool must maintain any initial and subsequent investments in the pool for the minimum term described above.
 Withdrawals made prior to the requirements being met are subject to fees and corrective actions as defined below in Section 6.

 An exception may be granted if a University unit is making its first investment into the Program in the middle of a calendar quarter.
 University units failing to meet the minimum balance requirements may be subject to a fee and/or removal from the pool holding the funds.